 By the Rev. Dr. Ed Hird

-Again and again when people are buried through St. Simon’s North Vancouver, their family asks for Psalm 23.
+Again and again when people are buried, their family so often asks for Psalm 23.
 Regardless of whether they have been in church for years, Psalm 23 seems to have a comforting power that touches people again and again.
 Why is Psalm 23 so meaningful to so many people?

 When the late Dr. Billy Graham preached in a Russian Synagogue, what was his topic?
 None other than Psalm 23.
 Whether Jewish or Christian, Churchgoer or NonChurchgoer, Right Wing or Left Wing politically, Psalm 23 seems to speak to all of us.
 All of us can find strength in knowing that the Lord is our Shepherd.

 There is an extremely popular book written by a Canadian agrologist entitled “A Shepherd Looks at Psalm 23”.
 Philip Keller, unlike most of us, is an actual modern-day shepherd, who has spent many years in agricultural research, land management, and ranch development in British Columbia.